Josseyreign1/Joseph-Dosubi/README.md

 - 😊 Hello, I’m @Josseyreign1
 - 💻 I’m an experienced web designer
-- 🌱 I’m currently learning html, css, javascript and adobe photoshop
+- 🌱 I’m currently learning Figma, UI/UX, javascript and adobe photoshop
 - 👥 I’m looking to collaborate on UI/UX designs and other web design related jobs and projects
 - 📫 You can reach me through my email: josseyreign17@gmail.com